elastic/beats-docker/README.md

 [elastic]: https://www.elastic.co/

 ## Quick demo
-Run `make demo` to build, test and run the Beats,
+Run `make demo` to build, test and run the Beats.

 Elasticsearch and Kibana containers are also provided.
 Once the containers are all running, point a browser at http://localhost:5601